andyjgao/andyjgao/content/blog/the-power-of-cold-showers.md

 title = "The Power of Cold Showers"

 +++
-The first time I tried this, I screamed expletives loud enough to wake my roommates up. _F*ck!
+The first time I tried a cold shower, I screamed expletives loud enough to wake my roommates up. _F*ck!
 Who enjoys this sh_*_t?
 This is cold, painful, and uncomfortable._

 But having decided to commit to it for 30 days, I carried on.